 open/close all folders

 - Vs. System has army characters that are generally mooks given they can get killed off quickly and lack uniqueness because you can only have 1 copy of non-Army characters like Spider-Man on the field; army characters are replaceable.
 Some examples are S.H.I.E.L.D. agents, Doom Bots, and Sentinels.
-Also, army characters do not have any restriction whatsoever in deck construction whereas any other card besides anything that may be restricted is set to 4 copies.
+Also, army characters do not have any restriction whatsoever in deck construction, whereas any other card is restricted to 4 copies (at most).